MamboBryan/newsletter/newsletter/2024-05-31/index/index.md

 ![Alt text](../assets/Designing%20Scalable%20Compose%20APIs.webp)

 Bonjour!
-If you thought that we had the last encounter of [Yves (pronounced as "Eve") Kalume 🇨🇩](https://x.com/KalumeYves), then nous sommes désolés for we pride ourselves in our international reach. ✈️ Armed with his expertise and experience working with Jetpack Compose, Yves walked the audience through [Designing Scalable Compose APIS](https://speakerdeck.com/yveskalume/designin-scalable-compose-apis) by explaining the Dos and Don'ts of the same.
+If you thought that we had the last encounter of [Yves Kalume, GDE 🇨🇩](https://x.com/KalumeYves), then nous sommes désolés for we pride ourselves in our international reach. ✈️ Armed with his expertise and experience working with Jetpack Compose, Yves walked the audience through [Designing Scalable Compose APIS](https://speakerdeck.com/yveskalume/designin-scalable-compose-apis) by explaining the Dos and Don'ts of the same.
 From Detecting Quality APIS to Component Layering to Component Nomenclature, The GDE (Android) ensured that the attendees walked out of the room fully armed with the knowledge they needed to design and scale their Compose APIs...

 ## What's New in Android, Development Tools, and Google Play 📱